plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 ### Prepare the image

 Now, let's prepare the image.
-The input image needs to be an RGB image with a height and width of 224 pixels.
-It should probably also be like those found in ImageNet: a single object in the center of the frame that belongs to one of the [image classes](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/).
 We'll use one of the famous [monkey selfies](https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute), and resize it appropriately:

 ```{code-cell} ipython3
 img = po.data.macaque()